RaymiiOrg/cpp-qr-to-png/README.md

 the pixels to be, lets say, at least 2 pixels wide for better scanability, you can ask the class.
 If it is able to scale up, it will write the file, otherwise it will return false.

+The QR code is written row by row, to avoid first constructing a large `vector`.
+This causes more `I/O`.
+If you want to change it, it's quite easy.
+When constructing a `20148x20148` qr code, RAM usage was around 2 GB when constructing the whole image first and then writing it, but it's at max 5MB when writing row by row.

 ## Build instructions